 - And, what’s more, there are only 3 practice tests in this book, not 5 practice tests as there were in the old Real ACT Prep Guide!
 Come on!
 Students need more to practice with.

-- There are other oversights as well: such as the fact that the book says it will address in Chapter 1 the proportion of Data Representation, Research Summaries, and Conflicting Viewpoints questions that will appear on the ACT Science test, but it never does that.
-This is actually kind of a big deal since many students prep with a specific pacing strategy on the hard-to-finish Science section and the unannounced format change has seriously thrown off students in the past.
+- There are other oversights as well, such as the fact that the book says it will address in Chapter 1 the proportion of Data Representation, Research Summaries, and Conflicting Viewpoints questions that will appear on the ACT Science test.
+It never does.
+This is a big deal, since many students prep with a specific pacing strategy on the hard-to-finish Science section, and the unannounced format change has seriously thrown off students in the past.
 In addition, the guide has the same practice essay prompt in both in the first practice test and as a prompt to practice with in the Writing chapter of the book.

-So, overall, if you’re studying for the ACT, you should buy this Official Guide.
+If you’re studying for the ACT, you should buy this Official Guide.
 It’s an indispensable part of your ACT test prep.
-But, like the disgruntled test prep tutors and students low-balling the star rating on Amazon, I agree that the ACT could have done a much better job with the guide based on past history, and hopefully it heeds this for next year’s guide!
+That said, I think that the ACT could have done a much better job with the guide — hopefully it will with next year’s guide!

-Check out our video book review of the Official Guide below!
+Check out our video book review of the The Official ACT Prep Guide below!

 See below for our previous thoughts in this post on why a new edition was badly needed for more context on why the new book falls short